Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-i-made-my-twitter-header-dynamic.md

 The next function we invoked is the `drawBanner` function.
 The name states it already; it will draw our banner!

-You will see below it accepts the three profile pictures we just downloaded called `0.png`, `1.png`, and `2.png`.
+You will see below that it accepts the three profile pictures we just downloaded: ' 0.png`, `1.png`, and `2.png`.

 However, it also uses an image called `1500x500.jpg`.
 This image is the placeholder.
 You can create something in Photoshop, Sketch, or [Canva](https://www.canva.com/twitter/templates/headers/).